 |IIIb||30-44||Moderate decrease in renal function, with or without other evidence of kidney damage.||Observation, control of blood pressure and cardiovascular risk factors.|

-It is recognised that using eGFR levels as a proxy for renal function has its limitations and work is ongoing to develop a new method of staging CKD centred on its progression to end-stage renal disease.
+It is recognised that using eGFR levels as a proxy for renal function has its limitations.
+Work is ongoing to develop a new method of staging CKD centred on its progression to end-stage kidney disease.

 Methods for measuring GFR currently being researched include: